Phryne (painting): Description

-The painting portrays the ancient Greek courtesan Phryne, who revealed her breasts before her judges to save herself from a death sentence for sacrilege.
+The painting portrays the ancient Greek courtesan Phryne, who according to legend revealed her breasts before her judges to save herself from a death sentence for sacrilege.
 It depicts a naked woman standing in the middle of the painting and a bush in the background.
 Her left hand is raised in order to cover her face.
 Her right hand holds a red robe lying at her feet.
 It was painted during the artist's stay in Paris a few months before his death.